daniboomerang/warg-helpdesk/README.md

 * Authentication multiple roles using Passport
 * Account creation and server validation with Mongoose.
-* CRUD interface for creating incidences with MongoDB
+* CRUD interface for creating incidences, accounts and organizations with MongoDB
 * Authorization middleware for checking specific rights (role) for specific API services.
 * Unit tests for client code
 * Unit tests for server code
 * e2e tests

 ## Live Example
-Try out the app:
+Try out the app: <http://warg-helpdesk.herokuapp.com> .

-## How to use warg-helpdesk-beta
+## How to use warg-helpdesk

 Before you continue, make sure you have MongoDB installed <http://www.mongodb.org/downloads/>.